-At December 31, 2021, the Bank conducted its business through its main office and corporate offices located in Hingham, Massachusetts.
+At December 31, 2022, the Bank conducted its business through its main office and corporate offices located in Hingham, Massachusetts.
 In addition, the Bank owns three branch offices and leases two branch offices in Hingham, Hull, Cohasset, Boston and Nantucket, Massachusetts.
-The Bank also owns a former branch property located in Norwell, Massachusetts that it is currently marketing for sale or long-term lease and a property which is being renovated to open an office in Washington, D.C.
+The Bank also owns a former branch property located in Norwell, Massachusetts that it is currently marketing for sale or long-term lease and a commercial lending office in Washington, D.C.